orenbenkiki/dynamake/README.rst

 change in the pipeline itself will trigger the invocation of the affected actions.

 This functionality requires keeping additional persistent state between invocation.
-This state is stored as human-readable (YAML) files in a special directory (by default, ``.dynamake``).
+This state is stored as human-readable (YAML) files in a special directory (by default, ``.dynamake``, but you can override it using the `DYNAMAKE_PERSISTENT_DIR`` environment variable).
 The file names are legible (based on the step name and its parameters, if any), so it is easy to examine them after the fact to understand exactly which parameter values were used where.

 In rare cases, there are good reasons to avoid any such additional persistent state.
 DynaMake allows disabling these features, switching to relying only on the modification times of the input files.